jeremyosborne/ant_cities/README.md

 * In process
 - Not Started or on hold.

-- Gameplay
-    * Move ant generation into the Base code.
 - User Interface
     - Separate visual UI from logic simulation.
 Next step on path to multiprocess capable game (UI in one process, game in another).